Mustard-Crusted Prime Rib with Madeira Glaze

 - 1 teaspoon brown sugar

-- Cracked pink peppercorns and fennel fronds, optional
+- Cracked pink peppercorns, optional

 - Let roast stand at room temperature for 1 hour.
 Preheat oven to 450°.
 Combine mustard, garlic, brown sugar, salt and, if desired, peppercorns; brush evenly over top and sides of roast but not over bones (mixture may seem loose but will adhere).
 Place bone side down on a rack in a shallow roasting pan.
 Place pan on middle oven rack; immediately reduce heat to 350°.
 Roast 1 hour.

-- Toss potatoes, carrots, onion and fennel with next five ingredients.
+- Toss potatoes, carrots, onion and fennel with next 5 ingredients.
 Arrange vegetables in a single layer in a 15x10x1-in. baking pan on lowest rack of oven.
 Roast meat and vegetables, stirring vegetables midway through baking, until meat reaches desired doneness (a thermometer should read 135° for medium-rare, 140° for medium and 145° for medium-well), about 1-1/2 hours.
 Cover roast loosely with foil during last 30 minutes to prevent overbrowning.
 Let stand 15 minutes before carving.

 - Meanwhile, for glaze, combine balsamic vinegar, Madeira wine and brown sugar in a small saucepan.
 Bring to a boil over medium-high heat; cook until reduced to 1/2 cup, about 15 minutes.
 Let glaze cool to room temperature.
 Serve roast with vegetables and glaze and, if desired, pink peppercorns and fennel fronds.